StupidityDB/AliucordPlugin/README.md

-# AliucordPlugin
+# Aliucord Plugin - StupidityDB
-The StupidityDB plugin for Aliucord.
+This repo is merely a placeholder - the plugin can be found [here](https://github.com/mantikafasi/AliucordPlugins/tree/main/StupidityDB).